Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Links between the various hierarchies

-In Section \ref{sec-convergence} we will investigate finite convergence of the hierarchy $f^{(r)}_G$, which, in view of Corollary \ref{cor-link-alpha}, directly implies finite convergence of the hierarchy $\vartheta^{(r)}(G)$.
-For this we will use Theorem \ref{theo-Nie} that requires to understand the structure of the global minimizers of problem (\ref{motzkin-form}), which is what we do in the next section.
+In Section \ref{sec-convergence-w} we will investigate finite convergence of the simplex-based Lasserre hierarchy $f^{(r)}_G$, which, in view of Corollary \ref{cor-link-alpha}, directly implies finite convergence of the hierarchy $\vartheta^{(r)}(G)$.
+For this we will use Theorem \ref{theo-Nie} that requires to understand the structure of the global minimizers of problem (\ref{motzkin-form}), which is what we do in the next section, \MoL{in the general setting of the weighted stable set problem. }